ssnsingapore/ssn-app/README.md

 For the `DATABASE_URI` you have to either [set up mongodb locally](https://docs.mongodb.com/manual/installation/#mongodb-community-edition), or you can provision a database using the [mlabs free tier](https://mlab.com/).
 If you set up MongoDB locally, your `DATABASE_URI` will look something like `mongodb://@<host-name>:port</your-database-name>`.

 For the `MONGO_USERNAME`, use the username of the user you have given access to your DB.
+This is NOT required if you are using your local database as MongoDB does not have access control by default.

 For the `MONGO_PASSWORD`, use the password of the user you have given access to your DB.
+This is NOT required if you are using your local database as MongoDB does not have access control by default.

 For the `AUTH_SECRET`, you can use a secure random string generated [here](https://www.grc.com/passwords.htm)